MichelBoucey/hs-static-bin/ReadMe.md

 Copyright (c) 2025 Michel Boucey (github.com/MichelBoucey/hs-static-bin)
 ```

 ## 3. The hs-static-bin environment variables

 ### 3.1.
 Set the hs-static-bin environment variables

-You have to set and export the `GHC` and `Cabal` versions you want to use through two variables given by `GHCup`:
+You have to set and export those env vars before running commands:

 - `HASKELL_GHC_VERSION`: the `GHC` version to embed into the Docker image
 - `HASKELL_CABAL_VERSION`: the `Cabal` to embed into the Docker image
-- `HASKELL_GIT_REPO_URL`: an Haskell Git repo capable of building executable(s) just by running a `cabal install`-like command inside it
+- `HASKELL_GIT_REPO_URL`: an Haskell Git repo capable of building executable(s), by running a `cabal install`-like command inside it

 ```
 [user@box ~] $ export HASKELL_GHC_VERSION=9.8.2